 HEC-RAS one-dimensional (1-D) hydraulic modeling is being completed of the entire study area as part of the Hydraulic Modeling Study (Study 4).
 HEC-RAS modeling will provide information on flow stage, velocity, and shear stress, important factors in the erosion process.
 The FERC study request for a riverbank erosion study specifically requests that "bank shear assessments" be completed to compare different sites for their susceptibility to erosion, a request that will be the focus of the Riverbank Transect Study (Study 2).
 For this study, 2-D modeling at up to six sites using River2D may be necessary to understand complex sites where HEC-RAS modeling does not adequately describe eddy flows that might develop, for example, upstream of valley constrictions or flow deflection that might occur, for example, around a mid-channel bar or island.
+1-D modeling assumes all flow is moving uniformly in a single, downstream, direction, where in reality a portion of the flow is often moving across the channel or even upstream as in an eddy.
+The 2-D modeling will occur in areas where such variations in flow direction are considered to be an important factor contributing to bank instability.
 2-D modeling, if necessary, will occur in conjunction with the Instream Flow Study (Study 9), and only at selected sites, extending over only hundreds of feet of river.